Monesh-Devadiga/User-Authentication-API/README.md

 ## Features

 ### Auth
-- User registration with name, email, and password
+- User registration with name, email and password
 - User login with email and password
 - JWT-based token authentication
 - Password hashing with bcrypt (12 salt rounds)